Kay Hubbard, LCSW

 A large portion of my clinical practice focuses on assessment.
 I provide psychological testing for a number of referral sources/questions including but not limited to: Guardianship Evaluations, Independent Psychological Evaluations, Worker's Compensation IME's, Disability Evaluations, and Learning Disability Evaluations (including ADHD, Specific Learning Disabilities, Dyslexia).
 In addition, I provide psychological assessments as part of a multi-disciplinary approach to Custodial Evaluations and Parental Capacity Evaluations.

 At this time, I am available for therapy services through the Lexington Darby Creek office.
-I am available to complete psychological assessments in offices located in Lexington, Somerset, Pikeville, and Bowling Green.
+I am available to complete psychological assessments in offices located in Lexington and Pikeville, Kentucky.

 Licensed Professional Clinical Counselor